codystack/vote/Readme.md

-# This  a testing repo
+# This is an onine Voting platform
-hello world!
+you are free to dive in.